doiobchen/Historical-ranking-data-visualization-based-on-d3.js/readme-en.md

 **Names** will be displayed as categorical labels on Y-axis. **Name-Type** together will be displayed as annotations on bars.

-**Types** are associated with bar colors.
+**Types** are associated with bar colorScale[d.name.hashCode20()]s.
 Please use type names with no whitespaces or any special characters other than English letters and Chinese characters.

 **Values** are associated with bar length.
 They have to be interger or float values.